Visit Us

 Every seat in the Theatre is a kid-friendly seat, and we encourage parents to use their own discretion when choosing where to sit with children.
 That said, there are some seats in the Theatre that offer a little more flexibility for kids with the wiggles!

-Here's what our Administrative Coordinator and Bookkeeper, Akilah Williams, suggests for kid-friendly seating:
+Here's what our Executive Director, Gail Rideour, suggests for kid-friendly seating:

 • TIP #2: Bring the Kids to the Dress Rehearsals!